bray217/Brayden/README.md

 # Brayden

-A basic repository for some html/javascript stuff
+A basic repository for some html/javascript stuff:

+**NameClick.html:** A standalone html page with some javascript in it.